hdShang/arxiv-daily/docs/cs-CL/2025-05-12/papers/250507920v1-re2-a-consistency-ensured-dataset-for-full-stage-peer-review-and-mul.md

 ---
 layout: default
-title: Re$^2$: A Consistency-ensured Dataset for Full-stage Peer Review and Multi-turn Rebuttal Discussions
+title: "Re$^2$: A Consistency-ensured Dataset for Full-stage Peer Review and Multi-turn Rebuttal Discussions"
 ---

 # Re$^2$: A Consistency-ensured Dataset for Full-stage Peer Review and Multi-turn Rebuttal Discussions